castorini/anserini/docs/regressions-clef06-fr.md

  -storePositions -storeDocvectors -storeRawDocs -language fr >& log.clef06-fr.pos+docvectors+rawdocs &
 ```

+The collection comprises news articles from ATS (SDA) and Le Monde totaling 177,452 documents.
+Since the original distribution is in a format that's slightly different from standard TREC collections, we used a [../src/main/python/clir/document_preprocess.py](preprocessing script) to convert the collection into Anserini's JSON line format (we also applied a bit of light data cleaning using a script that since been lost; if you have problems replicating our results, get in touch directly).
-The directory `/path/to/clef06-fr/` should be a directory containing the collection (the format is jsonline format).
+The directory `/path/to/clef06-fr/` should point to the location of the processed collection.

 For additional details, see explanation of [common indexing options](common-indexing-options.md).

 ## Retrieval

-Topics and qrels are stored in [`src/main/resources/topics-and-qrels/`](../src/main/resources/topics-and-qrels/).
+Topics and qrels are stored in [`src/main/resources/topics-and-qrels/`](../src/main/resources/topics-and-qrels/), from the [CLEF test suites pages](http://www.clef-initiative.eu/dataset/corpus):

-The regression experiments here evaluate on the 49 questions.
++ [`topics.clef06fr.mono.fr.txt`](../src/main/resources/topics-and-qrels/topics.clef06fr.mono.fr.txt): CLEF 2006 ad hoc track topics in French
++ [`qrels.clef06fr.txt`](../src/main/resources/topics-and-qrels/qrels.clef06fr.txt): CLEF 2006 ad hoc track French relevance judgements

 After indexing has completed, you should be able to perform retrieval as follows: